How many vegans are in the world in 2021, and how many vegans are in the United States alone?

 Chances are, however, that the countries with the largest percentage of vegans didn’t even make the top of this list.

-The interest in veganism is not necessarily related to the real number of self-identified vegans in the country, but it is still a factor to be kept in mind for cross-reference.
+The interest in veganism is not necessarily related to the real number of self-identified vegans in the country (many people are just interested in vegan products like vegan make up or vegan protein powder), but it is still a factor to be kept in mind for cross-reference.

 Let’s take a closer look at the countries that have shown the biggest rise in veganism in the Western world, from movement leaders to unsung plant-based heroes.